ETCCooperative/docs-ethercluster/docs/cluster-design.md

 ```

 Note that the age shown above might not be exact to what you get since it's still creating each Pod 1 by 1.
 Why do we have
 three pods?
-It's because we specifed our replica to be 3 in our deployment file.
+It's because we specified our replica to be 3 in our deployment file.

 Each pod is created by the Statefulset, where it's mounted to a volume from `classic-ssd` that we instantiated before, and then
 each image of the containers are pulled and instantiated, and begin running, before the next pod is created.